• Menu

 What are the cool ski towns?

 Those who are looking for great apres-ski towns should head to Aspen Mountain, Breckenridge, or Crested Butte.
 Each of these western towns has a slew of walkable restaurants and shops.
-Telluride and Steamboat Springs are two other historic towns that visitors love.
+Telluride and Steamboat Springs are two other historic options that visitors love.

 Remembering Colorado’s Lost Ski Areas

-Just like ghost towns, Colorado is full of former ski areas.
-Some sit vacant while others were never finished.
-Squaw Mountain closed and years later became Echo Mountain, which then changed to a private ski facility for the Front Range Ski Club.
+Sometimes the areas change hands of ownership too often and are eventually just vacated.
+Mestaa’ėhehe Mountain closed and years later became Echo Mountain, which then changed to a private ski facility for the Front Range Ski Club.
 Then in the 2016-17 season, it reopened to the public as Echo again.
 Winter moves forward!

-Tips Skiing and Snowboarding
+Tips for Skiing and Snowboarding

 • Dress warmly and in layers.
+Avoid cotton and opt for more sweat-wicking materials.

-• Wear wool or wicking socks.
+• Wear wool or wicking socks and stick some toe warmers on.

 • Wear a helmet.